LamininSolutions/mfsql-connector/source/procedures/spMFDeleteObjectList.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-12-20  LC         Pair connection test with accessing assembly 2021-06-08  LC         Remove object from class table if not found 2021-06-08  LC         Fix bug to remove item on deletion from class table
+2022-02-10  LC         Add update ID to record deletions in history 2021-12-20  LC         Pair connection test with accessing assembly 2021-06-08  LC         Remove object from class table if not found 2021-06-08  LC         Fix bug to remove item on deletion from class table